On Walkup's class ${\cal K}(d)$ and a minimal triangulation of $(S^3 \times \rotatebox{90}{\ltimes} S^1)^{\#3}$: Walkup's class

 {\bf Proof.} As a well-known consequence of the Dehn-Sommerville equations, the face vector of $X$ satisfies (cf. \cite{ku}) $f_2 = 4f_1 - 10(f_0 - \chi)$, $f_3 = 5f_1 - 15(f_0 - \chi)$ and $f_4 = 2f_1 - 6(f_0 - \chi)$.
 Therefore, to prove Part (a), it suffices to do the case $j =1$: $f_1 \geq 5 f_0 - 15\chi/2$, with equality only for $X \in {\cal K}(4)$.
 But, applying the lower bound theorem (LBT) for normal pseudomanifolds (cf. \cite{bd9}) to the vertex links of $X$, we get $f_2 = \frac13\sum_{x\in V(X)} f_1({\rm lk}(x)) \geq \frac13 \sum_{x\in V(X)} (4\deg(x) - 10) = \frac83 f_1 -\frac{10}{3}f_0$.
 On substituting $f_2 = 4f_1 - 10(f_0 - \chi)$, this simplifies to $f_1 \geq 5f_0 - \frac{15}{2}\chi$.
 Since equality in the LBT holds only for stacked spheres, equality holds only for $X\in {\cal K}(4)$.
 This proves (a).

 In conjunction with the trivial inequality $f_1 \leq {f_0 \choose 2}$, Part (a) implies Part (b). $\Box$

-Clearly, any $d$-dimensional weak pseudomanifold without boundary has at least $d+2$ vertices, with equality only for the standard $d$-sphere $S^{\,d}_{d+2}$ (whose faces are all the proper subsets of a set of $d+2$ vertices). $S^{\,d}_{d+2}$ is a stacked $d$-sphere: it is the boundary of the standard $(d+1)$-ball $B^{\,d+1}_{d+2}$ (with only one facet).
+Clearly, any $d$-dimensional weak pseudomanifold without boundary has at least $d+2$ vertices, with equality only for the standard $d$-sphere $S^{\,d}_{d+2}$ (the boundary complex of a $(d+ 1)$-simplex). $S^{\,d}_{d+2}$ is a stacked $d$-sphere: it is the boundary of the standard $(d+1)$-ball $B^{\,d+1}_{d+2}$ (the face complex of a $(d+1)$-simplex).
 Since any tree on at least two vertices has at least two end vertices (i.e., vertices of degree one), the following lemma is immediate from the definitions of stacked balls and stacked spheres.
 (See \cite{bd9} for a proof.)

 \begin{lemma}$\!\!\!${\bf .} Let $X$ be a stacked $d$-sphere. \begin{enumerate} \item[{\rm (a)}] Then $X$ has at least two vertices of $($minimum$)$ degree $d+1$. \item[{\rm (b)}] Let $X$ have $f_0 > d+2$ vertices.
 Suppose $x$ is a vertex of degree $d+1$.
 Let $\sigma$ denote the set of neighbors of $x$ in $X$.
 Let $X_0$ be the pure simplicial complex whose facets are $\sigma$ together with the facets of $X$ not containing $x$.
 Then $X_0$ is a stacked $d$-sphere. \end{enumerate} \end{lemma}